fritzsedlazeck/Sniffles/README.md

 # Sniffles
 Sniffles is a structural variation caller using third generation sequencing (PacBio or Oxford Nanopore).
 It detects all types of SVs using evidence from split-read alignments, high-mismatch regions, and coverage analysis.
-Please note the current version of Sniffles requires output from BWA-MEM with the optional SAM attributes enabled!
+Please note the current version of Sniffles requires output from BWA-MEM!
 If you experience problems or have suggestions please contact: fritz.sedlazeck@gmail.com

 **************************************